Student Employment Manual

 - Make sure that a student does not begin work without the appropriate authorization

 - Be a role model

-Reminder: By Federal Regulation, no Federal Work Study student can be employed in a position that involves political or religious activity.
+Reminder: By Federal Regulation, Federal Work Study students cannot be employed in a position that involves political or religious activity.

 Important Phone Numbers:

 This manual has been prepared by the Office of Financial Aid with the assistance of the Student Employment Center.